philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 Looking at the implementation of yall, it appears that it works via  `copy_term` implementation.
 If instead of using yall, I inline those tricks, it can make for an interpreter where the user is less likely to make mistakes adding the `{} / ` variable capturing annotations.
 I hadn't realized that copy_term can be used to make shared variables via the pattern `copy_term(Shared-T, Shared-T1)` where `Shared` holds a list of the logical variables you want to share with the fresh copy `T1`

 [`undo/1`](https://www.swi-prolog.org/pldoc/doc_for?object=undo/1) may be a way to recover good behavior of `assert`.
+Maybe something like `impl(D,G) :- assert(D), undo(retract(D)), G, retract(D), undo(assert(D))` ?
 I am a little skeptical.
 Blowing the lid off of imperative effects and then trying to plug the leaks sounds like a scary proposition. [snapshot](https://www.swi-prolog.org/pldoc/man?predicate=snapshot/1) also sounds interesting.

 Jan suggests looking at XSB which has a notion of a first class clause set.
 I'm not sure how much this would help semantically speaking.
 This might be just a drop in more efficient replacement for my `P` clause list?

+"Embedded Implication" and "hypothetical reasoning" are both phrases that seem relevant. [see this paper](https://arxiv.org/pdf/2108.03602.pdf) They do a thing that looks like using `assert` but they pass in the shared variables as a separate argument.
+Maybe some kind of global variable, or maybe storing an E context like the S or P could work.
+I did have a version I was threading that, but then I didn't know why.
+They're metainterpreter looks very similar to the one below.
+The performance numbers look ok compared to their compiled version.
+Maybe metainterpreter is the way to go.

+It is disappointing that it is very easy to miss an accidental logical variable introduction.
+Marking all of them with `ex` is the only way to register them.
+It seems very impossible to know all the variables in scope...
+Is that true?
+They are held on a stack probably?
+In some sense the continuation might have all the currently in scope variables.

 @j4n_bur53 has a cleaned up version of my interpreter using some of these trick.